 - Damages or risks a kid's physical, mental, sexual, or general welfare.

-- Occurs to children generally under eighteen years old.
+- Occurs to children who are under eighteen years old.

 - Committed by someone who is supposed to take care of that child.

-Note, that actual abuse must not result in order to become liable to state criminal laws-merely the threat or risk of it.
-Further, the general mental status required to prosecute people for child mistreatment must be intentionally, carelessness, or negligence.
-Typically, people cannot be prosecuted for accidental acts of abuse.
+Note, that actual abuse must not result to become liable to state criminal laws-merely the threat or risk of it.
+Further, the general mental status required to prosecute people for child mistreatment must be intentional or an act of carelessness or negligence.
+Typically, people cannot be prosecuted for random acts of abuse.

 Finally, states also place criminal liability on those who should report child abuse but do not.
-In some states, everyone must report the wrongdoing that they see, but in others only professionals must report it such as social workers, doctors, and police officers.
+In some states, everyone must report the wrongdoing that they see, but in others, only professionals are required to report it such as social workers, doctors, and police officers.

 What Are State Civil Child Injury Laws?